aibands/Expense-Tracker/README.md

 3. Data will be stored automatically in your browser’s LocalStorage.

 ## Acknowledgements
-This project was created as part of the Final Project for Front End Programming with Java, following the Scrum methodology to simulate real-world team-based development.
+This project was created as part of the Final Project for Front End Programming with Java Script, following the Scrum methodology to simulate real-world team-based development.